BirdInFire/website-security/README.md

 # Updates

 ## 2024
-07-05-2024 - Rewrite the bootsrap grid manually removing massive size (negate the quality upgrade of the webp total site size 57k)\
+07-05-2024 - Rewrite the bootsrap grid manually (negate the quality upgrade of the webp total site size 57k)\
 07-05-2024 - Use of webp lossless (increasing the size of the website)\
 04-05-2024 - Hardening CSP to forbid script to run\
 04-05-2024 - Removing JS script become useless\